 With Labor Day being the unofficial end of summer, it's inevitable that you're feeling a little bummed out.
 We are too!
 Just like always, our favorite season has come and gone in a flash, and soon it will be taking its incredible produce with it.
 So here's the plan: Instead of sulking, seize the opportunity that's given to you with that extra day off this week to bottle up summer's sunshine for later.
-Here are 10 of our most favorite ways to preserve all of those tomatoes, berries, stone fruit, and herbs.

 All the Tomatoes

 Just imagine how much your future self will be thanking your current self when you have the taste of summer waiting for you in the fall and winter when there is nothing but mealy, flavorless tomatoes on grocery store shelves.
 Fill your farmers market bag with as many as you can carry and preserve them every way possible.

 - How To Dry Tomatoes in the Oven

 - How To Make Basic Tomato Sauce with Fresh Tomatoes